bytebl33d/bytebl33d.github.io/_posts/2024-03-28-proxmox-homelab-part3.md

 Open the `Start menu` and click on `Windows Administrative Tools`, then choose `Group Policy Management`.
 Expand `Forest` and `Domains`, to view your own domain.

 ## Disable Windows Defender and Firewall
 We can create a first GPO that will disable the Windows Defender Firewall so we can more easily experiment with attacks later on.
-Of course we could also disable the policy later to add some extra layer of security.
+Of course we could also disable (unlink) the policy later.

 Do not do this in a real enterprise environment!
 You can skip this step if you don't want to make your lab vulnerable.
 {: .notice--warning}